pxeona/Webjet/README.md

 A step by step series of examples that tell you how to get the development env running

-- Navigate to the root directory of the cloned project and run the below command:
+- Navigate to the root directory of the cloned project and run the below command to install all dependencies:
 ```
 npm install
 ```